 (N.B.
 Journalism or academic writing or writing for children/young adults should not be sent.)

 Suitable applicants will be encouraged to apply for funding.
 Follow these links to find out about funding through the Faculty, financial support for research degrees and applications to The Arts and Humanities Research Council.

-The deadline for completed applications for the year commencing in October 2019 will be in 11th January 2019.
+The deadline for completed applications for the year commencing in October 2020 will be 8th January 2020.

 Students who are accepted on to the programme are provided with two supervisors who are published writers and recognised experts in the teaching of creative writing.
 They both read and give feedback on regular submissions of your work.
 The supervisors work together to help your development through written feedback, regular face to face meetings or video conferencing.
 The Research School provides a programme of training sessions in aspects of doctorate research and the English discipline runs occasional postgraduate research days that provide opportunities for networking and gaining practice in public speaking.
 Your progress is carefully monitored with detailed reports prepared by both the student and supervisors at six monthly intervals.
 There is a probation process near the end of the first year (second year for part-time students).
 Successful passing of this enables students to transfer from MPhil registration to PhD.

 Discover the sorts of projects our recent and current researchers have been involved in and get a sense of their PhD experience.
 At the moment our researchers are working on novels and life writing but we would welcome proposals involving other genres.